MoSCoW: prioritization is key to product success

-You can solve this dilemma by break down the requirement into achievable segments and prioritize among those.
+You can solve this dilemma by breaking down the requirement into achievable segments and prioritizing among those.
 This way, you’ll not overburden the deadline and will not make lengthy compromises.

 The most successful of products owe their prowess to the team behind them.
 The market is extremely competitive in terms of how quickly can a product evolve and if it evolves in the right direction.
 The whole business can crumble even with all the right resources if the product follows the wrong priorities.

 MoSCoW model of prioritization for Agile Product Development provides a simple yet effective framework for making wise priorities.
 It’s up to you to decide if you’ll pick requirements that cost you or save you.

 About the author: Nandini Sharma is the Assistant Marketing Manager at ProofHub, Agile Project Management Tool and Basecamp Alternative.
 Nandini brings close to a decade of experience in the field, and has successfully executed a number of brand building and marketing campaigns throughout her career.
 A specialist in the field of marketing, Nandini is well-versed with technical know-how, and always stays on top of the latest trends in the digital world.
 You will find her constantly putting marketing strategies into motion with perfection.
 Over the years, she has triumphantly created a wide base of the audience on a number of popular online platforms.
 When she is not busy in penning down out-of-the-box marketing ideas, she can be found channeling her creativity into art and craft activities.

 We are sorry that this post was not useful for you!